Skip to content

 TPAC’s bold, stripped-down Chicago proves spectacle isn’t necessary.
 With onstage musicians, minimalist sets, and powerhouse performances, this fresh take on the classic musical captivates.

-Editor Connect 3 months ago 2 min read
+Editor 1 year ago 2 min read

 Group of dancers on stage in a dynamic pose wearing shiny costumes with a warm spotlight.